RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ```

 * Backbone
  These are the backbone residues of the pose.
 (Phi/Psi for protein).
 For noncanonicals, these may be different torsions than you would think, so be careful with this.
+For the MoveMapFactory, Glycan BB and CHI torsions are special cased to be  treated as IUPAC defined

 * Chi
- These are the side chain torsions of the pose.
+ These are the sidechain torsions of the pose.
+For Glycans, these are the OH groups.

 * Jumps
  In dihedral space, these are the relative orientations between sets of residues.
 Jumps are determined by the `foldtree` and are typically between chains.

 * Nu
 * Branches
+ These are

 MOVERS